 Five Fun Things to Do With Old Holiday Cards

-Wait—this year don’t toss those greeting cards!
+Wait— don’t toss those greeting cards!
 You can do your part to recycle and be cleverly creative at the same time with these simple and yet effective tips and tricks for turning holiday mail into something useful and decorative again for next year—and who knows, perhaps even inspiring more creativity from your family in the process.

 What you will need: